 Electric Prunes interview with James Lowe

-The Electric Prunes are an American psychedelic rock band, formed in Los Angeles, California, in 1965.
+The Electric Prunes were an American psychedelic rock band formed in Los Angeles, California, in 1965.
+A garage band that found its way into the swirling, surreal world of psychedelic music.

 Where and when did you grow up?